Pro Tips and Tricks on How to Buy New Home in McLean VA, Vienna VA & Around Northern Virginia

 When searching to buy new home in McLean VA and Vienna VA, it’s important to keep in mind that there are significant differences in the process of buying new homes versus previously owned homes. buy new home

-A home builder who is also a seller, often hires agents or sales representatives who “sit the model.”
+A home builder who is also a seller, often hires real estate agents or sales representatives who “sit the model.”
 These sales representatives spend most of their time in a sales office or model home.

 The sales representatives must work according to the builder’s business policies and rules.
 They tend to mirror the builder’s right or wrong attitudes, expectations, and preconceptions.

-The builders’ agents have one product to sell—the model home and community—which often exists only on floor plans and subdivision plats.
+The builders’ realtors have one product to sell—the model home and community—which often exists only on floor plans and subdivision plats.
 They must animate the builder’s product by selling the visible (or invisible) bricks and mortar house as a home and the future community amenities as a lifestyle.

-The builder’s agent, who you will meet at the model home office, will only have builder’s best interest in mind.
+The builder’s realtor, who you will meet at the model home office, will only have builder’s best interest in mind.
 The job of the builder’s agent is to get the highest price for the home the builder is selling.

 When you make the financial and emotional leap involved in buying new home, the advice and experience of a loyal real estate professional often makes the difference between a successful satisfying outcome or a clouded result that compromises future enjoyment of living in a home.